 Real-estate veteran Neville Rhone shares his journey from corporate executive to entrepreneur in search of development projects that benefit communities.

 Media mogul and real-estate powerhouse, Nely Galan, shares how she became the first Latina president of Telemundo and a successful entrepreneur.

 Venture capitalist Freada Kapor Klein is debunking the tech industry’s myth of meritocracy, one that she says often excludes women and multicultural entrepreneurs.

-Carla Harris on what she learned from talking to change agents about opening doors for women and multicultural entrepreneurs on season 1 of the Access & Opportunity podcast.
+Carla Harris on what she learned from talking to change agents about opening doors for women and multicultural entrepreneurs on the Access & Opportunity podcast.

 Theia Smith leads the Atlanta Women’s Entrepreneurship Initiative, which she says is the nation’s only city-funded small-business incubator exclusively for women.